gupta-anmol99/RoboVerse/README.md

 ## 📍Roadmap
 - Select 6 tasks common in rlbench and [RH20T](https://rh20t.github.io/static/RH20T_paper_compressed.pdf). ✅
+- Make a composite checker for multi joints
 - Document thier joint names and limits.
 - Add the success checker for them.
 - Verify success conditions with multiple trajectories.
 Some trajectores fall short of the typical success threshold.